Hand & Wrist Treatment Specialists

-Leaders in wrist care, our nationally recognized specialists at Spine & Orthopedic Center have extensive experience in treating wrist conditions and injuries.
+As leaders in hand & wrist treatment, our nationally recognized specialists at Spine & Orthopedic Center have extensive experience in treating hand & wrist conditions and injuries.

-Wrist pain can be difficult and it can affect everything in your everyday life from work to your hobbies.
-However, there are many different conditions which could cause wrist pain, including osteoarthritis and carpal tunnel syndrome to name a couple.
-Osteoarthritis pain is often described as a dull toothache, which carpal tunnel typically causes pins and needles.
-The proper treatment is possible but it also depends on each patients’ individual situation.
+We understand, hand & wrist pain can be difficult.
+Especially if you are experiencing chronic pain, which can affect our everyday lives.
+Whether is be at work or during your favorite hobbies.
+However, there are many different conditions that could cause wrist pain, including osteoarthritis and carpal tunnel syndrome.
+Osteoarthritis pain is often described as a dull toothache.
+While carpal tunnel causes pins and needles.
+Proper treatment is possible.
+However, it also depends on each patients’ specific situation.

-For more information regarding our personalized orthopedic wrist treatments, please call us at 888-409-8006 or request an appointment online.
+For more information regarding our personalized orthopedic wrist treatments, please call us at 888-409-8006.

-- Carpal Tunnel Syndrome: Normally felt as numbness and tingling in the hand and arm, carpal tunnel syndrome is a medical condition that occurs by the pressure on the median nerve (pinched nerve) narrowing the carpal tunnel.
+- Carpal Tunnel Syndrome: Carpal tunnel symptoms are typically numbness and tingling in the hand and arm.
+Carpal tunnel syndrome is a medical condition that occurs by the pressure on the median nerve (pinched nerve) narrowing the carpal tunnel.

-- Osteoarthritis: Osteoarthritis (OA) is the most common form of arthritis in the world and it is commonly referred to as “wear and tear” arthritis and degenerative joint disease.
+- Osteoarthritis: Osteoarthritis (OA) is the most common forms of arthritis in the world.
+It is commonly referred to as “wear and tear” arthritis and degenerative joint disease.

 - Wrist Tendonitis: Wrist tendonitis means inflammation of the tendons in the wrist.
 Mild pain is typical for this condition and is considered localized pain in or around the tendon.

 - Wrist Fracture: A wrist fracture can occur in any of the 10 bones surrounding it.
-Although any of the ten bones can break, the most common wrist fracture is in the radius.
+However, any of the ten bones can break.
+The most common wrist fracture is in the radius.